 Some CEOs are tempted to think of a baseball analogy when their companies fall behind the competition: All you need to do is tie them in the ninth and then slap a single for the go-ahead run at the bottom of the inning.

 In business, trying to tie the competition in the ninth almost ensures you will lose the game.
 Your competitors refuse to stand still.
 While you’re implementing a set of standard operating procedures with a handful of best practices, your competitors are continuing to push ahead.
 They are looking for what really creates differentiation— emerging best practices.
-To access emerging best practices, download our 10th annual workbook, How to Make Your Number in 2017.
-Emerging best practices can be referenced within the corporate, product, marketing and sales strategies in the workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 As CEO and leader of your company, you chart the course for the future.
 That means executing against a leapfrog strategy if you can pull it off.
 In the sales and marketing arena, it calls for a dedicated effort to embrace emerging best practices.
 Many of these emerging best practices challenge your team because they come from outside your industry.
 So they will seem alien upon first inspection.
 And adoption may require organizational change.
 But in that change and in that adoption, your organization will gain strategic differentiation.